1. Who we are

 - Firestore data: retained as long as your account exists.
 Deleted within 30 days of an account deletion request.

-- Analytics events: retained for 14 months in Firebase Analytics (Google's default).
-No personal data is attached.
+- Analytics events: retained for 14 months in Firebase Analytics.
+No user-entered content is attached; Firebase app-instance and technical device information may be associated with events.

 - Crash logs: retained for 90 days.